-Also known as the Eisenhower Matrix this tools is a simple 2×2 matrix ideally suited to daily decision making of unplanned tasks.
-Tasks that just popup, or are part of a flood of things than need to be done.
+This tools is a simple 2×2 matrix ideally suited to daily decision making of unplanned tasks or problems that arise , or are part of a flood of things that need to be done.

-The premise is simple – a task can be prioritised (and a decision made) based on it’s Urgency and Importance.
-This forms a matrix, with each quadrant detailing how to act next.
+The issue at hand, the task, can be prioritised and a decision made, based on the task Urgency and Importance.
+This forms a 2×2 matrix, with each quadrant suggesting how to action the task

-- Important, Not Urgent – PLAN to do later
+- Important, but Not Urgent – PLAN to do later

-- Urgent, Not Important – DELEGATE to someone else
+- Urgent, but Not Important – DELEGATE to someone else

 This tool helps prioritise tasks that are not typically part of an Action Plan (which is a more controlled set of actions), but could be used in times when you Action Plan needs to be re-shuffled.